The Academy Award-Winning "Call Me Irresponsible" and Other Hit Songs from the Movies

-The album made its first appearance on Billboard magazine's Top LP's chart in the issue dated May 9 of that year and remained on the album chart for 63 weeks, peaking at number five.
+The album made its first appearance on Billboard magazine's Top LP's chart in the issue dated May 9, 1964 and remained on the album chart for 63 weeks, peaking at number five. it also debuted on the Cashbox albums chart in the issue dated May 9, 1964, and remained on the chart for in a total of 56 weeks, peaking at four.
 It received Gold certification from the Recording Industry Association of America on December 18, 1964.

 As the B-side of the single "A Fool Never Learns," the album's opening track, "Charade", made its debut on the Billboard Hot 100 on January 18, 1964, spending its only week on the chart at number 100.

-The album was released on compact disc for the first time as one of two albums on one CD by Collectables Records on March 23, 1999, the other album being Williams's Columbia album from September 1964, The Great Songs from "My Fair Lady" and Other Broadway Hits.
+The album was released on compact disc as one of two albums on one CD by Collectables Records on March 23, 1999, along with Williams's 1964 Columbia album, The Great Songs from "My Fair Lady" and Other Broadway Hits.
 This same pairing was also released as two albums on one CD by Sony Music Distribution in 2000.
-The Collectables CD was included in a box set entitled Classic Album Collection, Vol. 1, which contains 17 of his studio albums and three compilations and was released on June 26, 2001.
+The Academy Award-Winning "Call Me Irresponsible" and Other Hit Songs from the Movies was included in a box set entitled Classic Album Collection, Vol. 1, which contains 17 of his studio albums and three compilations and was released on June 26, 2001.

 Reception

 William Ruhlmann of Allmusic was complimentary.
 "The songs tended to be evocative of a mood rather than specific, and Williams's warm, yet homogenized approach, backed by sympathetic orchestral arrangements with occasional vocal choruses, brought out their haunting, romantic qualities."
 He even singled out specific tracks.
 "Especially impressive here were 'Laura,' a version of 'Gigi' with the introductory verse, and a restrained (well, compared to Mario Lanza) 'Be My Love.'
 But the whole album suggested that Williams and movie songs remained perfect partners."

 In their capsule review at the time of its release, Billboard magazine described the album as a "fine collection" and noted that "Andy's singing is most enjoyable".

+Cashbox mentions "his renditions of “More,” “Gigi,” “Love Letters,” “Charade” are Warm and winning, and superb listening".

+Variety notes "Williams' very effective way with a ballad, in particular way those adult lyrics, is demonstrated here with lucid performances of such songs as 'Charade', 'Laura', ... and among others.